jaegertracing/jaeger-openshift/jenkins-ci/README.md

 To publish PR status and console log back to GitHub, Jenkins needs GitHub authentication token with required permission.
 To create GitHub access token follow [this document](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

+When creating the token, choose the following permissions under `Select scopes`
+* repo
+* admin:repo_hook
+* notifications

+Then create a credential on Jenkins:

 * Login to Jenkins console
 * Go to `Credentials` >> `System` >> `Global credentials (unrestricted)` >> `Add Credentials`
 * Select `Kind` as `Username with password`